theobald-software/theobald-software.github.io/content/_en/erpconnect/special-classes/managing-and-executing-transactions-the-class-transaction.md

 -->

 {: .box-note }
-**Note**: If you only want to open the SAP GUI and execute a single transaction without adding several batch steps, simply set the property *TCode* and execute the transaction.
+**Note**: If you only want to execute a single transaction without adding several batch steps, simply set the property *TCode* and execute the transaction.

 The screenshot below shows the sample program in action.